Month: March 2023

 “In the 1970s if not earlier, the Vale of Cashmere became an important cruising recreational and social gathering space for the LGBTQ community, particularly for the Black queer community,” said Amanda Davis of NYC LGBT Historic Sites Project.
 “It is imperative that the Prospect Park Alliance conduct immediate outreach with [communities], so a socially significant LGBTQ landscape is preserved and interpreted, rather than erased from history.”
 Photographer Thomas Roma produced a book on the Vale of Cashmere’s cruising scene for those interested in its history.

-Read the original story at Architect’s Newspaper here.
+Read the full story from Architect’s Newspaper.